-Without any further modifications, the modified systolic array PQ will not maintain FIFO ordering among entries of equal priority, as illustrated in Fig. 7.
-Here, the number represents the priority and the subindex (not part of the entry) represents the arrival order among entries with the same priority.
-Insertion of a new entry with priority 9 pushes the 121 entry to the next modified systolic block and is placed behind the 12_2 entry.
-The problem here is that the second shift block cannot determine if the 121 entry corresponds to a new entry (which should go after 12_2) or an old entry (which should stay ahead of 12_2).
-This is solved by adding a one bit field (new/old) to the end (least significant bit) of the priority field and is included as part of the priority number when priority comparisons are done.
-The new/old bit is added as the entry enters the priority queue and is stripped off when the entry leaves the queue.
+Without any further modifications, the modified systolic array PQ will not maintain FIFO ordering among entries of equal priority, as illustrated in Figure 5.
+Here the number represents the priority and the subindex (not part of the entry) represents the ordering among entries with the same priority.
+Insertion of a new entry with priority 9 pushes the $12_1$ entry to the next modified systolic block and is placed behind the $12_2$ entry.
+This problem is solved by adding a one bit field (new/old) to the end (least significant bit) of the priority field and is included as part of the priority number when priority comparisons are done.
+The new/old bit is added as the entry enters the priority queue, and is stripped off when the entry leaves the queue.
 New entries that are inserted into the queue have this bit set.
 Likewise, all entries that are stored in a shift block have this bit set.
 The bit is cleared when an entry that was already in a shift block is pushed into the temporary register and sent to the neighboring left modified systolic block.

 The modified systolic architecture improves on the systolic architecture by lowering the percentage of total registers used for temporary storage.
-This reduction in hardware is accomplished without losing any of the advantages of the systolic architecture-simple block architecture (easily scaled for increasing N by adding new blocks to the end of the existing queue), no performance loss as more blocks are added to the queue, and constanttime (cycles) enqueue and dequeue operations.
+This reduction in hardware is accomplished without losing any of the advantages of the systolic architecture - simple block architecture (easily scaled for increasing N by adding new blocks to the end of the existing queue), no performance loss as more blocks are added to the queue, and constant-time (cycles) enqueue and dequeue operations.
 Also, because the bus driving the shift register blocks is broken up into small length-c parts, the bus load within each modified systolic block is not affected by the additional modified systolic blocks.
 So, once a value for c is determined, only one modified systolic block must be designed and optimized for performance and area.
 This block is then replicated as many times as necessary without any modifications.